-Hydrants shall be identified by a reflectorized blue dot (minimum (3) three-inch diameter) mounted on a metal post located within three (3) feet of the hydrant.
+Hydrants shall be identified by a reflectorized blue dot (minimum (3) threeinch diameter) mounted on a metal post located within three (3) feet of the hydrant.
 The blue dot shall be three (3) feet to five (5) feet above ground level and clearly visible from the road/driveway.
 (CCR T.14, Section 1275.20)

-- 2. Along paved roads located at or above the 2,000-foot elevation, and along unpaved roads or driveways, hydrants shall be identified by a reflectorized blue marker on a metal post as specified above.
+- 2. Along paved roads located at or above the 2,000-foot elevation and along unpaved roads or driveways, hydrants shall be identified by a reflectorized blue marker on a metal post as specified above.
 (CCR T.14, Section 1275.20) - f.
 Flammable vegetation shall be cleared within eight (8) feet of fire hydrants.
 (CCR T.14, Section 1275.15) - g.
+Landscaping over four (4) inches in height shall not be permitted within eight (8) feet of fire hydrants. - f.
 Fences, structures, obstructions, and hydrant protection posts shall not be permitted within three (3) feet of fire hydrants.
 (California Fire Code, Section 507.5.5)